AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/cue-lists/cue-list-playback.md

 Running a Cue List
 ------------------

-Raise the fader of the cue list and press the **Go button** to run the first cue.
+Raise the fader of the cue list and press the <strong>Go button</strong> to run the first cue.
 The bottom section of the display shows the cue list; the current cue is highlighted in grey and the next cue has a box round it.